Likely to get message from BJP high command in 2 days on cabinet expansion: Bommai | Politics

 Stating that cabinet formation is left to the discretion of the Chief Minister, another senior leader and former Minister V Somanna said Basavaraj Bommai is close to him and has experience.

-''His father was also a CM, and will choose his cabinet ministers.''
+''His father was also a CM...he will choose the right cabinet ministers.''
 Downplaying reports of a rift between him and another senior BJP leader R Ashoka, he said ''it is an internal matter between us.
-It is an old issue and has nothing to do with cabinet formation or becoming a Minister.
+It is an old issue and has nothing to do with cabinet formation or becoming a Minister.''
+Leader of the Opposition Siddaramaiah urged that the cabinet be formed at the earliest, as the CM alone cannot handle things.

 ''I don't think he (CM) discussed cabinet expansion during his Delhi visit.
 Maybe he may go once again...but he should have discussed it and finalised, given the current situation,'' he said.